Olaf Raitzig

 Vocational Training: From Car Mechanic to Musician

 Later Olaf Raitzig was expected to attend secondary school and work towards his A-levels, but he wanted to become a car mechanic instead.
 From 1953 he worked in this profession in Weimar.
 At the same time he became increasingly enthusiastic about music.
 In 1955 he resumed his education and took his A-levels at the Berlin Arbeiter- und Bauernfakultät (People’s University), where he subsequently applied to study music.
+André Asriel of the “Hochschule für Musik Hanns Eisler” recognized his talent as a composer and recommended that he be admitted to the Conservatory.
+There Olaf Raitzig learned about medieval composers such as Guillaume de Machaut and Josquin Desprez. |

+He heard recordings of songs by the Flemish composer Guillaume Dufay, performed by the Brussels ensemble “Pro Musica Antiqua” led by Safford Cape (which in terms of performance practice was to remain his ideal for the rest of his life).
+He was utterly mesmerized and decided to dedicate his future life to this kind of music.
 His favorite subjects were counterpoint, composition and music history; among his teachers were Günter Kochan (composition) and Fritz Höft (choral conducting).
-After Olaf Raitzig had to interrupt his studies for several years because of a nonconformist political remark, he was finally allowed in 1965 to take his final exams, which his examiner Ruth Zechlin honored with the highest grade.
+After Olaf Raitzig had to interrupt his studies for several years because of a nonconformist political remark, he was finally allowed in 1965 to take his final exams, which his examiner Ruth Zechlin honored with the highest grade. |

 Musical Directorship of Amateur Ensembles

 Olaf Raitzig began his musical career working for various cultural institutions as a choral conductor.
 When in the early 1970s the “GDR song movement” was called into life by the state, he found an ideal field of activity.
 He spent more than twenty years working as a freelance musician, directing more than fifteen vocal ensembles.
+He found working with interested lay singers highly rewarding – they were full of musical curiosity, always wanting to get to know and try out new repertoires. |

+He composed and arranged hundreds of musical pieces and adapted them to the musical skills of the respective groups, frequently rearranging them according to the musical forces at hand.
 With his enthusiastic lay singers he rehearsed exquisite Renaissance madrigals.
 He taught them to use their various instruments to the greatest effect and encouraged them to dare write their own compositions, which he accompanied with great sensitivity.
-This inspiring atmosphere brought forth a great variety of programs, which were honored with numerous awards.
+This inspiring atmosphere brought forth a great variety of programs, which were honored with numerous awards. |

 Musicological Research on the Gothic Motets